mikeboensel/AI_Course/slides/lecture1/slides.md

 ---
 ---
-# 3 Key ideas (continued)
+# Key 3: Subsequent learning is easier
-3. Once you've learned something its easier to learn other similar things
 - Intuitively makes sense to us.
 Magnus Carlsen - Chess.
 If I told you he was also really good at checkers, backgammon, etc. You'd be pretty accepting of it.
 - `Transfer learning` -- makes sense because learning just means discovering some underlying structure about the universe.
 If you know some, easier to acquire others (vs being random unitialized)
 So...